-myEquifax account holders will breeze through this step-by-step guide of how to freeze your credit at Equifax.
+myEquifax account holders will breeze through this step-by-step guide on how to freeze their credit at Equifax.
 Don’t have an account yet?
-Follow this link to create a myEquifax account at Equifax so you can freeze and unfreeze your credit easily.
+Follow this link to create a myEquifax account at Equifax so you can freeze and unfreeze your credit quickly.

-Equifax uses “myEquifax” as its consumer account system to control credit freezes.
-The myEquifax logo looks a little different than the other Equifax branding, but this is normal.
-Remember, Equifax is a credit bureau, not a world-class design studio.
+Equifax uses a web app called “myEquifax” as its consumer account portal to control credit freezes.
+The myEquifax logo looks a little different than the other Equifax branding.
+Remember, Equifax is a consumer credit bureau, not a tech/design company like Airbnb.
 Login to your myEquifax account here: https://my.equifax.com/membercenter/#/login.

 If you see a “We are temporarily unable to complete this request” screen like this one when signing in, Equifax’s system is down.
 You will not be able to complete your freeze request online or by phone.
 The only way to complete your freeze is to call Equifax at 888-298-0045 from 9am-5pm Eastern Time, Monday through Friday.
 Equifax may have expanded hours for COVID-19 support.
 After the phone system fails to freeze your credit automatically, press 0 to be connected to a human agent who will confirm your information and process the freeze.

 After you sign in to your myEquifax account, you will see your account dashboard.
 On the upper-right side of the page, there is a “Place a freeze” link.
 Click the link to continue.

 3. Continue Placing a Freeze